Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Research challenges in literature (SQ5)

 \subsection{Research challenges (F10)}

+In this section, we build the dissertation on the current research challenges collected through the findings of SQ1-SQ4.
+We use the surveyed studies as well as the inspected primary studies to extract and identify specific limitations in each SQ.
+These individual, research-focused gaps are compared and aggregated to build a holistic perspective on the main global research challenges reported by literature across all the SQ covered in this survey.

-We identify and report 6 major challenges in the field of conversational agents, which we envisage that will guide future research:
+Based on this analysis, we synthesize and report 6 major challenges in the field of conversational agents, which we envisage that will guide future research:

-\begin{enumerate} \item \textbf{Adoption and application of domain-specific and target-specific requirements.} Advanced research in domain-specific scenarios has deeply explored the implications of the design specifications in terms of HCI features and technical development.
+\begin{enumerate} \item \textbf{\ed{Increase the pervasiveness of conversational agents in concrete domain-specific and target-specific areas.}} Advanced research in domain-specific scenarios has deeply explored the implications of the design specifications in terms of HCI features and technical development.
 De Barcelos et al. \cite{De_Barcelos_Silva2020-gw} unveil a recent trend in integrating conversational agents into healthcare (e.g., vital signs monitoring, mental health), education or daily-life scenarios.
 However, they highlight that the articles show that most people only use conversational agents for simple tasks.
 A similar conclusion is reported by Syvänen and Valentini \cite{Syvanen2020-nb}, as they report as a major future work among primary studies to improve the proof-of-concept conversational agents to become real tools for their respective domains.
 Similar considerations are made regarding specific target audiences (e.g., elderly, functional diversity) \cite{Kocaballi2019-my, VanPixteren2020-zm}.
-Research literature lays the groundwork for successfully integrating conversational agents solutions into their software systems.
 Fully exploiting the potential of some specific scenarios and the characteristics of specific target audiences in real environments remains to be thoroughly explored.

 \item \textbf{Improve user engagement through perceived quality.} Whereas user communication and user experience is the core of the conversational process, analysing and adapting HCI features to improve user engagement is still a major key challenge.
 In fact, Syvänen and Valentini \cite{Syvanen2020-nb} claim that the concept of \textit{engagement} is understudied, and therefore the consequences and the impact on user engagement concerning the agent's communicational capabilities must be researched with further details.
 De Barcelos et al. \cite{De_Barcelos_Silva2020-gw} focus on user engagement through the need for improving the perceived quality in terms of usability of the agent and user satisfaction, but also in terms of the perceived security and privacy of the data shared with the agent.
 Highly advanced taxonomies provide a theoretical background for the categorization of relevant HCI features and their impact on these features.
 Based on the knowledge extracted from these taxonomies, users' experience must be investigated from the user's perception to improve the perceived quality through the conversational process.